Distributed Signal Processing via Chebyshev Polynomial Approximation: Distributed Chebyshev Polynomial Approximation of Graph Multiplier Operators

-Exactly computing $\mathbf{\Phi f}$ requires explicit computation of the entire set of eigenvectors and eigenvalues of $\L$, which becomes computationally challenging as the size of the network, $N$, increases, even in a centralized setting.
-As discussed in detail in \cite[Section 6]{LTS-ARTICLE-2009-053}, a computationally efficient approximation $\tilde{\mathbf{\Phi}}\mathbf{f}$ of $\mathbf{\Phi f}$ can be computed by approximating each multiplier $g_j(\cdot)$ by a truncated series of shifted Chebyshev polynomials.
-Doing so circumvents the need to compute the full set of eigenvectors and eigenvalues of $\L$.
+Exactly computing $g(\mathbf{P})\mathbf{f}$ requires explicit computation of the entire set of eigenvectors and eigenvalues of $\mathbf{P}$, which becomes computationally challenging as the size of the network, $N$, increases, even in a centralized setting.
+Druskin and Knizhnerman \cite{druskin} introduce a method to approximate $g(\mathbf{P})\mathbf{f}$ by $\tilde{g}(\mathbf{P})\mathbf{f}$, where $\tilde{g}(\cdot)$ is a polynomial approximation of $g(\cdot)$ computed by truncating a shifted Chebyshev series expansion of the function $g(\cdot)$ on the interval $[\lambda_{\min},\lambda_{\max}]$.
+Doing so circumvents the need to compute the full set of eigenvectors and eigenvalues of $\mathbf{P}$.
+This idea is extended to unions of graph Fourier multipliers in \cite[Section 6]{LTS-ARTICLE-2009-053}; that is, a computationally efficient approximation $\tilde{\mathbf{\Phi}}\mathbf{f}$ of $\mathbf{\Phi f}$ can be computed by approximating each multiplier $g_j(\cdot)$ by a truncated series of shifted Chebyshev polynomials.
 We summarize this approach below.

 For $y \in [-1,1]$, the Chebyshev polynomials $\left\{T_k(y)\right\}_{k=0,1,2,\ldots}$ are generated by